adrienverge/posix-read/README.md

 ### Warning

-For posixread to work, your code must prevent `libuv` to start reading from the socket.
+For posix-read to work, your code must prevent `libuv` to start reading from the socket.
 That means the socket must have the `pauseOnCreate` property.

 In practice: if you get the socket from a `net.Server`, this server has to be